Finding out you’re pregnant with twins

 If you’re pregnant with twins, you’ll have more frequent antenatal appointments.
 Antenatal appointments are a good chance to get health and lifestyle support if you need it.
 You can also get information about pregnancy, labour, birth and early parenting.

 Potential health complications in a twin pregnancy

-Women with twin pregnancies are more likely to have pregnancy health problems and complications like gestational diabetes, high blood pressure (also known as pre-eclampsia), premature labour and bleeding.
+Women with twin pregnancies are more likely to have pregnancy health problems and complications like gestational diabetes, pre-eclampsia, premature labour and bleeding.

 Twins who share a placenta might have extra complications.
 Sometimes their blood supply is shared unequally, which can cause health problems for both twins.
 Or if the placenta itself is shared unequally, this can mean that one twin doesn’t get enough nutrients and doesn’t grow as well.

-You can’t stop some of these complications from happening.
-But you can reduce your risk of having them – or stop them from getting worse – by going to your antenatal appointments and telling your obstetrician, doctor or midwife if you have any physical symptoms or feelings that something is wrong.
+You can reduce the risk of complications – or stop them from getting worse – by going to your antenatal appointments.
+At these appointments it’s important to tell your obstetrician, doctor or midwife if you have any physical symptoms or you feel that something is wrong.

-Also, body changes with a twin pregnancy are much more marked than with a single pregnancy.
+Physical changes with a twin pregnancy are more obvious than with a single pregnancy.

 If you’re pregnant with twins, you might gain 16-20 kg (compared to 10-15 kg with a single pregnancy).
-Unfortunately, stretch marks, bloating, varicose veins and haemorrhoids are all more common in a twin pregnancy.
+Also, stretch marks, bloating, varicose veins and haemorrhoids are common.
 These changes might affect the way you feel about your body.